nem-toolchain/nem-toolchain/CONTRIBUTING.md

 $ make fmt && make ci
 ```

-Which runs all the linters and tests.
+Which runs all the formatters, linters and tests.

 ## License